navidhg/dead/README.md

 A console app to see your deadlines.

 # Usage
 dead reads in deadlines from a CSV file.
-Each deadline is written on a new line:
+Write each deadline on a new line:
 ```
 Graphical Models, 23/11/15 12:00, Textbook questions
 Research Methods, 15/01/16 23:55, Coursework 2 (Group)